MikePohatu/TsGui/documentation/options/ComplianceOptions.md

 ```

 ### Grouping
 Compliance supports the use of [Groups](/documentation/features/GroupsAndToggles.md) to enable & disable different compliance options.
-For example if you have a CheckBox setup as a [toggle](/documentation/features/GroupsAndToggles.md#toggles) that sets whether Photoshop is going to be installed.
-Photoshop needs more memory so you want a different so you want the compliance to change.
+For example you may have a CheckBox setup as a [toggle](/documentation/features/GroupsAndToggles.md#toggles) that sets whether Photoshop is going to be installed.
+You want the compliance evaluation to change to require more memory for Photoshop usage.

 You configure the toggle to set two groups, one for Photoshop enabled, and one disabled: